alschroe/AzureIoTHack/00_raspberrypi_setup.md

     ```shell
     git clone https://github.com/alschroe/AzureIoTHack.git
     ```
-    You can open it up in Visual Studio Code.
+    You can open it up in Visual Studio Code like this - or with the IDE of your choice.
     ```shell
     cd AzureIoTHack
     code .